The following is a copy of an article posted by the folks at Global Hemp on [this page].

 All of these products, now imported, can be produced from home-grown hemp.
 Fish nets, bow strings, canvas, strong rope, overalls, damask tablecloths, fine linen garments, towels, bed linen, and thousands of other everyday items can be grown on American farms.
 Our imports of foriegn fabrics and fibers average about $200 million per year; in raw fibers alone we imported over $50 million in the first six months of 1937.
 All of this income can be made available for Americans.

-The connection of hemp and marijuana seems exaggerated.
 The paper industry offers even greater possibilities.
 As an industry it amounts to over $1 billion a year, and of that, 80 percent is imported.
 But hemp will produce every grade of paper and government figures estimate that 10,000 acres devoted to hemp will produce as much paper as 40,000 acres of average pulp land.

 One obstacle in the onward march of hemp is the reluctance of farmers to try new crops.
 The problem is complicated by the need for proper equipment a reasonable distance from the farm.
 The machine cannot be operated profitably unless there is enough acreage within driving range and farmers cannot find a profitable market unless there is machinery to handle the crop.